 What has been your biggest accomplishment?

 Overall, starting and continuing to build my business while reflecting on all the times I wanted to quit and could have quit has been rewarding.
-Getting past those moments and the endurance.
-It’s been hard and most people have been in places where they were struggling to make it.
 Getting past those hardships feels like one of the biggest achievements.

-And it filters into being a mom of boys and what I want them to do in their lives.
+It filters into being a mom of boys and what I want them to do in their lives.
 I want them to keep going and try to make it work and learn from their mistakes.
 I hope that one day they will see all of these things and feel more capable of doing those things themselves.
-And I want to consider what women are capable of in their marriage and partnerships.
+I want them to consider what women are capable of in their marriages and partnerships.

 What has been your biggest challenge?

 I have a few things.
 One of them is underestimating myself.
 That’s a big one.
-I have continuously set goals and met them which made me realize II was underselling myself.
-There was good in it though because I was able to build confidence so I can call myself whatever I was trying to be.
-Insecurity and doubt.
+I have continuously set goals and met them which has made me realize I was underselling myself.
+There was good in it though because I was able to build confidence.

 Collaborating is another challenge.
-Finding people to talk to and get direction from.
-People don’t necessarily give information freely and people will take from you — people are shady.
-It’s weird because you need people and you really honestly have to push against all of that and build relationships and give information freely but you will definitely get burned along the way.
+People don’t necessarily give information freely but will take from you — people are shady.
+It’s weird because you need people and you really have to push against all of that, build relationships and give information freely but you will definitely get burned along the way.